squid-cache/squid-cache.github.io/SquidFaq/RAID.rst

  * performance: quite good.
  * reliability: good, the system can afford to fail one physical disk per logical volume

+=== RAID10 ===

+Any chain is only as good as its weakest link.
+In this case the weak point is the inclusion or RAID-0 operations.
+See above.

 === Software RAID5 ===
 RAID 5 uses one disk for parity data per logical volume; parity blocks are dispersed among the physical disks for better reliability.
 One logical volume can generally be made of 2+1 to 7+1 physical disks.